 As we have seen in the context earlier, AR is introducing virtual objects to your surroundings.
 Its a merging of virtual objects with the real world.

 The best example of this is Loreal Virtual Makeup App which enables the user to select a product, virtually use it, check whether it’s suiting your face or not and then decide to buy.
-This app turns your phone into a mirror who tells you which shade looks better on you.
+This app turns your phone into a mirror which tells you which shade looks better on you.

 You first check the reviews, then visit a nearby store, try by yourself then if everything goes correct, you opt for buying it.

 Similarly, thinking under the cap of a customer, you can come up with such kind of AR/VR app where the customer can sit @home and experience your products and its suitability as per their requirements.
-This generates more sales with customer reviews.
+It generates more sales with customer reviews.

 3.The AR/VR interactive selling

 Therefore, we bring the imagination of the audience to live through these objects.
 The audience themselves experience the story and are allowed to enact and respond.
-This is what we are doing in AR-enabled games.
+It is what we are doing in AR-enabled games.

-The popularity with AR in storytelling is more as smartphones have become a basic necessity of people.
+The popularity of AR in storytelling is more as smartphones have become a basic necessity of people.
 VR requires head-mounted displays due to which it is not a matter of spreading factor though popular and therefore rules a smaller market.

-So picks up her smartphone, scans the jacket and it shows her the product details and can also virtually try out their outfits and also customize them.
+So picks up her smartphone, scans the jacket and it shows her the product details and can also virtually try out their outfits and even customize them.
 The screenshot above shows the future of shopping by CISCO.

-Your ultimate aim is to increase your sales with a large profit margin.
+Inference: Your ultimate aim is to increase your sales with a large profit margin.
 You need to connect emotionally with your customers so that you know what exactly they want and their pain points.

 Indirectly you are providing them with the knowledge about the product using AR.

 Nowadays, AR and VR have become a fad and a medium to engage the audience with your interactive products.
-Thus to outshine others in this pack, you really need to make efforts with AR/VR.
+Thus to outshine others in this pack, you need to make efforts with AR/VR.

 Disclaimer: We at eSparkBiz Technologies have created this blog with all the consideration and utmost care.
 We always strive for excellence in each of our blog posts and for that purpose, we ensure that all the information written in the blog is complete, correct, comprehensible, accurate and up-to-date.
 However, we can’t always guarantee that the information written in the blog correct, accurate or up-to-date.
 Therefore, we always advise our valuable readers not to take any kind of decisions based on the information as well as the views shared by our authors.
 The readers should always conduct an in-depth research before making the final decision.
 In addition to these, all the logos, 3rd part trademarks and screenshots of websites & mobile apps are the property of the individual owners.
 We’re not associated with any of them.